Introduction

 Systems Integration Simulations

-Simulation-based hospital design and clinical system testing (SbHDT and SbCST) have recently been employed to evaluate new and repurposed clinical spaces.
-Methods including tabletops, full-scale mockups, and systems integration simulations are now incorporated during a project's preconstruction, post-construction, and moving/commissioning phases.
-One structured debriefing framework is Promoting Excellence And Reflective Learning in Simulation" (PEARLS) for System Integration - an amalgamation of standard debriefing methods with an updated facilitation script to focus on identifying systems issues and maximizing continuous improvement efforts.
-[52] SAFEE (Summarize, Anchor, Facilitate, Explore, Elicit) is a debriefing guide based on the Agency for Healthcare Research and Quality and Center for Health Design principles for SbHDT to evaluate systems in the context of the architectural design of the built environment.
-[53]
+Simulation-based hospital design and clinical system testing have recently been used to evaluate new and repurposed clinical spaces.
+Methods including tabletops, full-scale mockups, and systems integration simulations are incorporated during a project's pre-construction, post-construction, and moving or commissioning phases.
+Promoting Excellence And Reflective Learning in Simulation (PEARLS) for System Integration is a structured debriefing framework—an amalgamation of standard debriefing methods with an updated facilitation script to focus on identifying system issues and maximizing continuous improvement efforts.[52]
+Summarize, Anchor, Facilitate, Explore, Elicit (SAFEE) is a debriefing guide based on the Agency for Healthcare Research and Quality and Center for Health Design principles for simulation-based hospital design testing to evaluate systems in the context of the architectural design of the built environment.[53]

-SbHDT in the schematic design phase helps mitigate the costs of any identified LST early in the project.
-Using a full-scale cardboard mockup to simulate 11 clinical areas in a 400-bed freestanding children's hospital.
-Debriefing sessions involving frontline participants yielded concerns that were categorized and prioritized through failure modes and effects analysis (FMEA) and shared with the architect team.
+Implementing simulation-based hospital design testing in the schematic design phase helps mitigate the costs of any identified latent safety threats early in the project.
+In one example, a full-scale cardboard mockup was used to simulate 11 clinical areas in a 400-bed freestanding children's hospital.
+Debriefing sessions involving frontline participants yielded concerns that were categorized and prioritized through failure modes and effects analysis and shared with the architect team.
 Design changes were validated during a second round of simulations, resulting in a statistically significant reduction in criticality scores, especially those of higher severity.[54]
-Of the 722 LST identified during simulations, 57% were able to be addressed prior to the build, resulting in a cost avoidance of $90 million.
-Post-construction modification would have been cost-prohibitive for 28% of the findings.
-For $1.6 million (0.01% of the overall project expenditure), SbCST represents a significant savings.
-[55] Executive team members at a different institution used this objective, user-informed approach to analyze the current state of a passageway to determine the risk-benefit ratio of creating a new throughway.
-Interprofessional critical care participants evaluated two simulations, with debriefing notes informing FMEA.
-Feedback prompted the multimillion-dollar project to build the new connector to improve integrated care and transport.
-[56]
+Of the 722 latent safety threats identified during simulations, 57% were able to be addressed before the build, resulting in a cost avoidance of $90 million.
+Post-construction modifications have been cost-prohibitive for 28% of the findings.
+Simulation-based clinical system testing represents a significant savings of $1.6 million (0.01% of the overall project expenditure).[55]
+Executive team members at different institutions used this objective, user-informed approach to analyze the current state of a passageway and determine the risk-benefit ratio of creating a new throughway.
+Interprofessional critical care participants evaluated 2 simulations, with debriefing notes informing failure modes and effects analysis.
+Feedback prompted the multimillion-dollar project to build the new connector to improve integrated care and transport.[56]

-SbCST also has applications in well-established environments.
-Comparison of LST at multiple sites across a health system highlighted common opportunities for mitigating safety threats.
+Simulation-based clinical system testing also has applications in well-established environments.
+Comparison of latent safety threats at multiple sites across a healthcare system highlighted common opportunities for mitigating safety threats.
 Theme identification may even be generalizable for readiness efforts of hospitals unable to participate in the simulations.
-The holistic perspective of this approach provides leaders with the necessary data to prioritize LST, appropriately allocate resources, and track the effectiveness of countermeasure implementation.
-[61]
+The holistic perspective of this approach provides healthcare leaders with the necessary data to prioritize latent safety threats, appropriately allocate resources, and track the effectiveness of countermeasure implementation.[61]

 Pearls and Other Issues

-2. To optimize the impact of simulation-based training, use functional task alignment to meet objectives with a structured debriefing in a psychologically safe environment to facilitate reflection.
+- To optimize the impact of simulation-based training, functional task alignment can be used to meet objectives with a structured debriefing in a psychologically safe environment to facilitate reflection.

-3. Combine didactics and workshops with simulation-based HFS training to produce the most impactful participant experience and improvements
+- Didactics and workshops can be combined with simulation-based training for human factor skills to produce the most impactful participant experience and improvements.

-4. The TEAM instrument is a promising assessment tool for evaluating HFS and teamwork in simulated and clinical environments.
+- The TEAM instrument is a promising assessment tool for evaluating human factor skills and teamwork in simulated and clinical environments.

-5. Simulation serves a critical role supporting HCD in developing and assessing clinical support tools and integrating AI into the healthcare system.
+- Simulation plays a crucial role in supporting a human-centered design to develop and assess clinical support tools while integrating AI into the healthcare system.

 Enhancing Healthcare Team Outcomes

-After completing simulation-based, inter-professional training sessions through the Training In Non-technical Skills to Enhance Levels of Medicines Safety (TINSELS) program, study participants attended focus groups to capture the "richness of the human experience" and explore the concepts of non-technical skill acquisition and "safety" development.
-For effective intergroup communication to develop, "intergroup anxiety" needed to be managed – a task not adequately addressed within homogeneous professional groups.
-Investigators accomplished this goal by developing a cooperative goal structure, institutional/normative support for these interactions, and the complexity of "scripts."
-Researchers highlight the simulated environment as a means to support the pedagogical approach of "exposure-based" inter-professional team training.[62]
+After completing simulation-based, interprofessional training sessions through the Training In Non-technical Skills to Enhance Levels of Medicines Safety (TINSELS) program, study participants attended focus groups to capture the richness of the human experience and explore the concepts of nontechnical skill acquisition and safety development.
+For effective intergroup communication to develop, intergroup anxiety must be managed—a task not adequately addressed within homogeneous professional groups.
+Investigators accomplished this goal by developing a cooperative goal structure, institutional or normative support for these interactions, and the complexity of scripts.
+Researchers highlight the simulated environment as a means to support the pedagogical approach of exposure-based interprofessional team training.[62]

-Leadership can support establishing "a culture of habitual excellence" through briefings and debriefings to demonstrate transparency and the sharing of problems.
-Thoughtful crafting and/or facilitation of the debriefing process is demonstrated by the ability to establish the following essential elements: psychological safety, debriefing stance/basic assumption, debriefing rules, and a shared mental model.
+Leadership can foster a culture of habitual excellence through briefings and debriefings, demonstrating transparency and sharing challenges.
+Thoughtful crafting and facilitation of the debriefing process is shown by establishing the following essential elements—psychological safety, debriefing stance or basic assumption, debriefing rules, and a shared mental model.
 In a meta-analysis of factors moderating the efficiency and effectiveness of debriefing, researchers revealed that a general discussion of overall performance is enhanced when reflecting on specific past events coupled with cue-strategy associations.
 This intentional approach to debriefing allows participants to examine actions and their underlying cognitions more deeply.
 Periods of silence provide for active listening and support transitions between complex topics.
-This approach also provides an opportunity for facilitators to evaluate non-verbal communication and determine if participants are "ready to learn."[63]
+This approach also allows facilitators to evaluate non-verbal communication and determine if participants are ready to learn.[63]

 Through the simulation design process, contextual factors are augmented to optimize workflow representation, thus promoting the natural execution of tasks.[64]
-Participant motivation and engagement are fueled by the "gamification" inherent in the simulation delivery process, thus promoting teamwork and communication skills development.[38]
+Participant motivation and engagement are fueled by the gamification inherent in the simulation delivery process, thus promoting teamwork and communication skills development.[38]
 Functional task alignment can be confirmed by measuring participants' immersion in the simulation session.[65]
-The collection of performance metrics at the team level helps to support methodological alignment when evaluating critical teamwork processes.[66]
-As previously noted, the incorporation of global rating or behavioral assessment tools into the debriefing session allows for discussion of roles and expectations of the team as a whole.[67]
+Collecting performance metrics at the team level helps support methodological alignment when evaluating critical teamwork processes.[66]
+As previously noted, incorporating global rating or behavioral assessment tools into the debriefing session allows for discussion of roles and expectations of the team as a whole.[67]
 Finally, by asking open-ended questions and confirming that learning objectives have been addressed, this critical component of successful healthcare simulation delivery optimizes the reflective experience of the participants.[68]
 By enabling teams and individuals to experience the appropriate conceptual, emotional, and physical fidelity of high-risk situations without the potential for patient injury, high fidelity simulation is well suited to assessing HFE through crisis resource management.[47]

 References